rusticlion/Manastorm/manastorm_codebase_dump.md

                     results[k] = v
                 end

-                -- Special handling for shield behaviors
+                -- Special handling for vfx keyword's effectOverride -- This is part of the VFX-R5 refactoring to deprecate manual VFX specification if keyword == "vfx" and results.effectOverride then -- Remember the override for when a damage event generates an EFFECT event compiledSpell.effectOverride = results.effectOverride
+                    compiledSpell.effectTarget = results.effectTarget
+                    compiledSpell.effectDuration = results.effectDuration
+                    compiledSpell.vfxParams = results.vfxParams
+                end

-                if keyword == "block" then
+                -- DEBUG ONLY: Log info about block keyword, but don't create duplicate events if keyword == "block" then
                     -- Debug the block keyword behavior
                     print("[COMPILER DEBUG] Processing block keyword in executeAll")

                     -- Check for onBlock in params